 We are attaching an automatic supply and demand identifier indicator for MT4.
 Please note that it is an indicator that is timeframe sensitive.
 It doesn’t show all of the relevant key levels.
 It may also provide too many levels.
 Therefore, use it only after you have a good understanding of how to manually draw SD levels yourself, and don’t blindly depend on this indicator for trading.

 The nice part about trading in a supply and demand system is that the price levels are predefined which means you set them and wait.
 This gives you a well-deserved break from the screen without having to monitor every single movement waiting to make a trade.

 Related to screening time, when you trade with this method, you also clearly see price move with reason and logic.
 There are clear machinations at play when traders are buying and selling within supply and demand zones.

 The reason it’s clear and logical goes back to the beginning of the article.
 The method is governed by perhaps the most fundamental principle in economic theory.

 If you can successfully execute this strategy, there aren’t many cons here.
 The only thing to really be aware of is that this method isn’t a stand-alone, trading plan in itself.
 Supply and demand trading should be incorporated as part of your larger, more comprehensive market strategy.

-The Supply and Demand trading technique has great advantages.
+The Supply and Demand trading technique, using support and resistance levels, has great advantages.
 It can be traded as “set and forget” with pending orders.
 You know all the trade values ahead of time (entry, stop loss, take-profit) and it provides a great RRR (return-risk ratio).

 However, like all techniques, it must be practiced and mastered.
 There are many caveats to be aware of.
 It takes time to learn how to handle them all.
 We advise you to learn more and understand that it is not quite as simplistic as it seems, nor is it a pure systematic trading strategy.
 It requires deeper learning.